Table of Contents

 There is included software and the durability with this controller is top-notch.
 Arturia typically makes keyboards like tanks.
 I always make that joke, but it’s no lie.
 The first time I recorded with one I was blown away by how durable it was.
 Some controllers feel extremely cheap, and this is not the case.

-This is my personal favorite controller for Cubase.
+This is the best MIDI controller for Cubase.
 It’s a brand new controller that has aftertouch and it also is extremely durable.
 You will also find this keyboard in our roundup on the best 61 key MIDI controllers.

-The Akai MPD218 is the premier budget controller for Cubase.
+The Akai MPD226 is the premier budget controller for Cubase.
 This is easy to use, it’s cheap, and the pads feel really nice.

 The functionality is great with all major DAWS including Cubase.
 If you’ve had troubles with mapping your controllers, this is a perfect pick as it will be pre-mapped.

-The Akai MPD218 is the best current controller for budget choices.
+The Akai MPD226 is the best current controller for budget choices.
 It’s a pad controller than doesn’t have keys but allows you to lay down drum beats and trigger samples.